§ 32.08 COMPETITIVE BIDDING REQUIREMENT; EXCEPTIONS.

 (3) A specific brand has been established based on reviews, testing, availability, ability to work with other owned products, or other similar reasons.

 (D) Sensitive procurement.
 When it is determined that unlimited solicitation may jeopardize sensitive operations, a limited solicitation shall be authorized, with such competition as practicable under the circumstances.
-Unless otherwise authorized by the Mayor and Council, sensitive procurement shall be limited to legal services, financial services to include financial advisors and rate consultants, or administrative services.
-In all such cases, the Mayor and Council must approve prior to ordering.
+Unless otherwise authorized by the Mayor, sensitive procurement shall be limited to legal services, financial services to include financial advisors and rate consultants, or administrative services.
+In all such cases, the Mayor must approve prior to ordering.

-(E) Professional services.
-It is the policy of the town to publicly announce all requirements for architect-engineer and to negotiate such contracts on the basis of demonstrated competence and qualifications at fair and reasonable prices.
-In the procurement of architect-engineer and land surveying services, the purchasing agent, the Mayor or his or her designee shall request firms to submit a statement of qualifications and performance data.
+(E) Professional services (architect/engineering services).
+It is the policy of the town to publicly announce all requirements for architect-engineer and surveying services and to negotiate such contracts based on demonstrated competence and qualifications at fair and reasonable prices.
+In the procurement of architect-engineer and land surveying services, the Mayor or his or her designee shall request firms to submit a statement of qualifications and performance data.

 (2) The selection shall be made in order of preference, based on criteria established and published by the purchasing agent.
-The purchasing agent, the Mayor or his or her designee shall negotiate with the highest qualified firm for architect-engineer or land surveying services at a compensation which is considered to be fair and reasonable to the town.
-In making this decision, the purchasing agent, the Mayor or his or her designee shall take into account the established value, the scope, the complexity, and the professional nature of the services to be rendered.
+The Mayor or his or her designee shall negotiate with the highest qualified firm for architect-engineer or land surveying services at a compensation which is considered to be fair and reasonable to the town.
+In making this decision, the Mayor or his or her designee shall take into account the established value, the scope, the complexity, and the professional nature of the services to be rendered.

-(3) If the purchasing agent, the Mayor or his or her designee is unable to negotiate a satisfactory contract with the firm considered to be most qualified, Council will be notified and negotiations with that firm shall be formally terminated.
-The purchasing agent, the Mayor or his or her designee and a member of Council shall then undertake negotiations with the second most qualified firm.
-Failing accord with the second most qualified firm, the purchasing agent, the Mayor or his or her designee and a member of Council shall then undertake negotiations with the third most qualified firm.
-If the purchasing agent, the Mayor or his or her designee is unable to negotiate a contract with any of the selected firms, the purchasing agent, the Mayor or his or her designee may select additional firms in order of their competence and qualifications, and the purchasing agent, the Mayor or his or her designee and a member of Council shall continue negotiations in accordance with this section until an agreement is reached.
+(3) If the Mayor or his or her designee is unable to negotiate a satisfactory contract with the firm considered to be most qualified, negotiations with that firm shall be formally terminated.
+The Mayor or his or her designee and a member of Council shall then undertake negotiations with the second most qualified firm.
+Failing accord with the second most qualified firm, the Mayor or his or her designee shall then undertake negotiations with the third most qualified firm.
+If the Mayor or his or her designee is unable to negotiate a contract with any of the selected firms, the Mayor or his or her designee may select additional firms in order of their competence and qualifications, and the Mayor or his or her designee shall continue negotiations in accordance with this section until an agreement is reached.

 (1) Utilities including gas, electric, water, and sewer;

-(3) Maintenance or service contracts which are made with the manufacturer or authorized service agent (not including groundskeeping, landscaping, arborist or other similar services and/or service contractors which are not exempt);
+(4) Maintenance or service contracts which are made with the manufacturer or authorized service agent;